tpm2-software/tpm2-pytss/README.md

 ```
 **NOTE**: You may need option `--user` or sitewide permissions through something like `sudo`.

-This is known to work with version 2.4.0 of tpm2-tss, testing is underway with more recent versions.
+This is known to work with versions 2.4.0 of tpm2-tss or higher.

 ## Help